 To be fair, 9/10 sales training companies refused to deliver virtual sales training too prior to the pandemic.
 In fact, sales training companies considered delivering a training program let alone a customized sales training program near impossible over video conferencing.

 Virtual training workshops just had a stigma.
 It was generally perceived that a sales team needed to learn sales training content from in-person sales trainers not through virtual sales training.
+By the way, if you want to create your online training, then Thinkific will be helpful.
+This is a hosted online course platform that allows you to sell online courses from your own website, even if you have little or no tech skills.

 Consider the studies and data available pre-pandemic which showcased that reps retain information and new skills taught when sales training courses were delivered as a micro learning and over the course of time.
 What’s the point?
 That sales teams can have sales success with virtual sales training.